GU-CLASP/language-and-perception/meetings.md

   * Vig, J., & Belinkov, Y. (2019).
 [Analyzing the Structure of Attention in a Transformer Language Model.](https://www.aclweb.org/anthology/W19-4808.pdf).
 In Proceedings of the 2019 ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP, pages 63-76, Florence, Italy, August 2019. (recommended by Nikolai)

   * M. Artetxe, G. Labaka, and E. Agirre.
-[Learning bilingual word embeddings with (almost) no bilingual data.](https://www.aclweb.org/anthology/P17-1042/) In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 451–462, Vancouver, Canada, July 2017.
-Association for Computational Linguistics. (comes with a video and slides)

-  * M. Artetxe, G. Labaka, and E. Agirre.
 [A robust self-learning method for fully unsupervised cross-lingual mappings of word embeddings.](https://www.aclweb.org/anthology/P18-1073) In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 789–798, Melbourne, Australia, July 2018.
 Association for Computational Linguistics. (comes with a video and slides)